Eat and Drink Guide Fall 2016

-The cocktail list has to be the best east of Santiam Pass: a mix of standards and new concoctions from Nelson called “cocktails we’ve come up with.”
+The cocktail list (developed by Sean Hoard of Portland’s The Commissary) has to be the best east of Santiam Pass: a mix of standards and new concoctions from Nelson called “cocktails we’ve come up with.”
 The Interpretive Ranger ($10), with rye, sweet vermouth, kirsch, and absinthe, was bracing.

 “Most of the locals, they already know what they want to drink, so why not take bigger swings with the cocktails?”
 Nelson says.
 “We get to play the role of introducing people to cocktails.”